vkhazin/elasticsearch-2d-courseware/content/chapter-05/SetupEx.md

    }
    ```
 10. Logstash adds a timestamp, version and the hostname to the message we sent
-11. To exit Logstash use keyboard combination `ctrl-d` and it will shut down the process
+11. To exit use keyboard combination `Ctrl-D` or `Ctrl-C` to shut down the logstash process